7 Reasons Why Local SEO Is Hard For Small Businesses

 2. Make sure your site is easy to navigate once they’ve found it.

-3. Make sure it’s obvious what they should do next, whether that’s calling in or adding something to a shopping cart – and convince them to do it.
+3. Make sure what they should do next is evident, whether calling in or adding something to a shopping cart – and convince them to do it.

 These tasks, especially the second two, involve the principles of web design, usability, and conversion rate optimization as much as they do SEO.
-But to accomplish #1, you’re going to have to think about search engine optimization.
-Of course, you should have other sources of traffic for your site – PPC/remarketing, social media, email marketing, word of mouth – but if you neglect SEO, you’re leaving a great potential source of brand-new leads untapped.
+But to accomplish #1, you must think about search engine optimization.
+Of course, you should have other traffic sources for your site – PPC/remarketing, social media, email marketing, word of mouth – but if you neglect SEO, you’re leaving a tremendous potential source of brand-new leads untapped.

-So there you have it; seven different reasons why local SEO is harder for small businesses.
-When you consider everything that has been discussed, it is not hard to see why a lot of small companies struggle when it comes to local SEO.
-This highlights why it is so important to choose a marketing company with care.
-You need to find local visibility marketing experts for small business (that will be able to put together an effective localized search engine optimization strategy that fits into your small business budget.
+So there you have it: seven reasons local SEO is more complicated for small businesses.
+When you consider everything that has been discussed, it is not hard to see why many small companies struggle with local SEO.
+This highlights why choosing a marketing company with care is so important.
+It would be best if you found local visibility marketing experts for small businesses (who can put together an effective localized search engine optimization strategy that fits your small business budget.